Concordium/concordium.github.io/source/mainnet/net/guides/recover-wallet.rst

 ..
 Note::

     When you recover your wallet, any account names that you might have edited will be reset to the account number.
-You can :ref:`edit the account name<change-mw-acct-name>`, if desired.
+You can edit the account name, if desired.

 .. |morepage| image:: ../images/more-ellipsis.png
              :alt: Three dots button